arjansiddhpura/fsmc/README.md

 ## The FSM Language

 The input format is simple and intuitive.
-Here is an example describing a spacecraft landing sequence (`lander.fsm`):
+Here is an example describing a spacecraft landing sequence (`example/lander.fsm`):

 ```javascript
 machine Lander {